CartoDB/carto-python/docs/support/01-support-options.md

 GIS Stack Exchange is the most popular community in the geospatial industry.
 This is a collaboratively-edited question and answer site for geospatial programmers and technicians.
 It is a fantastic resource for asking technical questions about developing and maintaining your application.

 Members of the Python SDK team regularly monitor the `carto` tag.
-You can look for CARTO topics by adding `carto` or `cartodb.js` to your search query.
+You can look for CARTO topics by adding `carto` or `carto-python` or `carto python sdk` to your search query.
 You can also add additional tags to your question in order to attract the attention of experts in related technologies.

 When posting a new question, please consider the following: